Giulianocrucio/My_web/README.md

 https://giulianocrucio.github.io/My_web/pages/train_env.html

 Things to add:
-- add a score that make then not to learn no just turn off the engines
-- add a function euristically choosen to create a challenge every time harder to learn
-- in the mixing -> rockets with better scores are more often choosen as parent in the mixBrains
+- add a display to change from the screen what to learn ex. phase 1 just orientation and impact, phase 2 near the spawn, phase 3 optimizing fuel and experiment with them